lqdev/luisquintanilla.me/_src/responses/migrating-substack-self-hosted-ghost-white.md

 > I realize that this is...a lot.
 If you are a newsletter writer looking to flee the Substack ship, please don't let this discourage you.

 Love seeing this!
-Whether through self-hosted or hosted options, I hope more people get to experience the benefits of owning your own platform.
+Whether through self-hosted or hosted options, I hope more people get to experience the benefits of owning their own platform.